 Different paintbrushes offer different effects.
 For example, if you want to achieve a smooth look free of brushstrokes, choose foam brushes or foam rollers.
 When you want a more rustic look that showcases various brushstroke techniques, select high-quality paintbrushes such as our Blue Tip Brushes.
 For adding quick base coats, our basic Chip Brushes provide an economical tool you can use over and over again in your DIY projects.

 Here’s a quick video tutorial on how to paint furniture:

 Painting Your Piece of Furniture

 Now that you’re ready to add your first coat of paint, begin by brushing it on in a single direction to evenly cover the surface.
-Whether you’re using satin, semi-gloss, flat or matte paint colors, be sure to work with thin coats and get your paintbrush into every crack and crevice to ensure a smooth base coat.
-If you’re painting a larger piece of furniture, focuson smaller sections until you cover the entire piece.
+Whether you’re using satin, semi-gloss, flat or matte paint colors, be sure to work with thin coats and lightly sand between coats to get even finish.
+Also, get your paint brush into every crack and crevice to ensure a smooth base coat.
+If you’re painting a larger piece of furniture, focus on smaller sections until you cover the entire piece.
 For best results, paint from one end of the surface to the other end then gradually fill the piece from back to front.
-This allows your brush strokes to look even across the surface rather than sectioned off.
+This allows your brush marks or strokes to look even across the surface rather than sectioned off.
 Once you’ve finished, allow the first coat to dry and gauge the coverage.